 To fully understand what is grout , you should also know its types.

-Cement-Based Grout
+Cement-Based Grouts

 - Floor tiles